-Despite the risk of serious illness and the opportunity for prevention, many people are not screened for HBV prior to initiating immunosuppressive drug therapy(5).
-Guidelines from the Centers for Disease Control and Prevention (CDC) and the American Association for the Study of Liver Diseases (AASLD) recommend screening for HBsAg, anti-HBcAb, and HBsAb prior to initiation of immunosuppressive drug therapy, "including chemotherapy, organ transplantation, and immunosuppression for rheumatologic diseases or gastroenterological disorders(6,7)."
-The Canadian

-Rheumatology Association (CRA) also recommends HBV screening prior to biologic therapy(8).
-In contrast, the American College of Rheumatology (ACR) guidelines for management of rheumatoid arthritis do not explicitly recommend HBV screening prior to immunosuppression, though they provide guidance on HBV DNA monitoring for those with diagnosed HBV(9).
+Despite the risk of serious illness and the opportunity for prevention, many people are not screened for HBV prior to initiating immunosuppressive drug therapy.
+Guidelines from the Centers for Disease Control and Prevention (CDC) and the American Association for the Study of Liver Diseases (AASLD) recommend screening for HBsAg, anti-HBcAb, and HBsAb prior to initiation of immunosuppressive drug therapy, "including chemotherapy, immunosuppression related to organ transplantation, and immunosuppression for rheumatological or gastroenterologic disorders."
+The Canadian Rheumatology Association (CRA) also recommends HBV screening prior to biologic therapy.8 In contrast, the American College of Rheumatology (ACR) guidelines for management of rheumatoid arthritis (RA) do not explicitly recommend HBV screening prior to immunosuppression, although they provide guidance on HBV DNA monitoring for those with diagnosed HBV.9

 Without uniform recommendations for HBV screening, clinical practice may vary by the specific type of immunosuppressive drug and the perceived risks of HBV reactivation.
-HBV screening practices have been previously described for TNF inhibitors and rituximab(10-12), but practices may differ with more recently approved agents, such as IL-6 receptor antagonists and oral Janus kinase (JAK) inhibitors.
-Recent reports suggest that the IL-6 receptor antagonist, tocilizumab, has an equivalent HBV reactivation risk to other biologic agents (i.e., up to 5% in past HBV infection)(13,14).
-HBV reactivation has also been observed in post-marketing studies of the oral JAK inhibitor, tofacitinib, which remains the first-line JAK inhibitor of choice in the treatment of rheumatoid arthritis(14).
-These two medication classes are being used with increasing frequency as first-line agents for an expanding number of indications in rheumatic diseases and other disorders, but HBV screening practices are not well described.
-We previously reported the prevalence of resolved and active HBV infection in this population(15).
-In this analysis, we sought to characterize HBV screening among people initiating tocilizumab or tofacitinib for rheumatologic indications and to assess factors associated with complete HBV screening in a large academic U.S. healthcare system.
+HBV screening practices have been previously described for TNFi and RTX, 10,11,12 but practices may differ with more recently approved agents, such as interleukin (IL)-6 receptor antagonists and oral Janus kinase (JAK) inhibitors.
+Previous reports suggest that the IL-6 receptor antagonist tocilizumab (TCZ) has an equivalent HBV reactivation risk to other biologic agents (i.e., up to 5% in past HBV infections).
+HBV reactivation has also been observed in postmarketing studies of the oral JAK inhibitor tofacitinib (TOF), which remains the first-line JAK inhibitor of choice in the treatment of RA.14 These 2 medication classes are being used with increasing frequency as first-line agents for an expanding number of indications in rheumatic diseases and other disorders, but HBV screening practices are not well described.
+We previously reported the prevalence of resolved and active HBV infection in this population.
+In this analysis, we sought to characterize HBV screening among people initiating TCZ or TOF for rheumatic indications and to assess factors associated with complete HBV screening in a large academic US healthcare system.